jenkins-x-plugins/jx-gitops/docs/cmd/jx-gitops_condition.md

   you can use ! in front of a filter to be the equivalant of not matching the condition. e.g.

   # runs a command if the last commit message does not have a given prefix
-  %!s(MISSING) condition --last-commit-msg-prefix '!Merge pull request' -- make all commit push
+  jx-gitops condition --last-commit-msg-prefix '!Merge pull request' -- make all commit push

 ### Options